Smartling/smartling-samples/visual-context/README.md

 - **HTML.** Uploaded as an HTML file which can reference publicly accessible resources such as images, or can include these resources inline in the HTML file.
 - **Image.** These can be uploaded as image files, or as a video (or URL), from which images are extracted.
 - **Video.** Video context is supported for subtitle content, such as SRT files.
+Video files can be uploaded directly or referenced by URL.

 Smartling also supports 'implicit' context which is extracted from the content file itself, for example when an HTML file or Word document is uploaded for translations.
 These examples cover explicit context upload.